-Lloyd was appointed to the role of Chairman of the Board on November 2010.
+Lloyd was appointed to the role of Chairman of the Board in November, 2010.
 Prior to this, he held the position of Vice-Chairman of the Board since March 2009.
-Lloyd is a retired pedigreed seed farmer from Beechy, SK and was one of the first to become a CANTERRA SEEDS shareholder in 1998.
+Lloyd is a retired pedigreed seed farmer from Beechy, SK, and was one of the first to become a CANTERRA SEEDS shareholder in 1998.
 He joined the Board of CANTERRA SEEDS in 2005.
-Lloyd served as Vice-Chairman and as Chairman for Pulse Canada.
+Lloyd served as Vice Chairman and as Chairman for Pulse Canada.
 In addition, he worked as a Director with the Saskatchewan Pulse Crop Development Board and as advisor to both the development of the Special Crop Act Initiative and the SCRIP program.
-Lloyd also served as the Industry Chair for the Special Crops Value Chain Round Table and was appointed to the Agri-Innovator's Committee as adviser to the Minister of Agriculture and Agri-Food.
+Lloyd also served as the Industry Chair for the Special Crops Value Chain Round Table, and was appointed to the Agri Innovator's committee as advisor to Minister of Agriculture and Agri-Food.
 Lloyd currently resides in Saskatoon, SK.